configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 ---
 id: feature-flag-evaluation
-title: Setting Evaluation
+title: Feature Flag Evaluation
 description: This document offers an in-depth guide on how the SDK determines the value of a setting.
 ---

-# Setting Evaluation
+# Feature Flag Evaluation

 This document offers an in-depth guide on how the SDK determines the value of a setting when the `GetValue` call is made.
 Understanding this process requires prior knowledge of targeting concepts.